 The city of Trincomalee is a home for diverse cultures, religions and ethnic groups.
 But the difference of ethnicity has not been a reason for the people to maintain their harmony.
 The city is mainly occupied by Sinhalese, Tamil and Muslims.
-The religious and ethnic harmony, fast developing economy and abundance of natural and man-made attractions make it unique from most cities in the island.
+The religious and ethnic harmony, fast-developing economy and abundance of natural and man-made attractions make it unique from most cities in the island.

-As a fast developing city, Trincomalee already shows the signs of the highly cosmopolitan atmosphere.
+As a fast-developing city, Trincomalee already shows the signs of the highly cosmopolitan atmosphere.
 The cultural and traditional events in the region show the unique amalgamation of different religions and ethnic groups.
 The harmony of different cultures is very evident in all aspects of their lives such as religious festivals, foods, music, cultural events and theatre.
-Compared to many cities in Sri Lanka, Trincomalee is very calm and quiet city, hence the nightlife in the city is very inactive.
+Compared to many cities in Sri Lanka, Trincomalee is a very calm and quiet city, hence the nightlife in the city is very inactive.

 There is a large number of Hindu, Buddhist and Islam religious institution in the region.
 Therefore, religious festivals are occurring here more often than anywhere else in the country.
 Full moon day celebration, Diwali, Good Friday, Maha Shiva Rathri, Christmas, Sinhala Hindu New Year, Ramadan are some of the most celebrated events here.

 The fishing industry is the most thriving industry in the region and the most important source of income for the region.
 Agriculture and animal husbandry are the other most important sauces of occupations for the people in Trincomalee.
 Being located bordering the Indian Ocean, it has some of the pristine, palm-fringed beaches of Sri Lanka.
-Therefore, Trincomalee is identified as very potential to attract the foreign tourists.
+Therefore, Trincomalee is identified as very potential to attract foreign tourists.
 In fact, the number of tourists visiting the city has been sharply increased during the last several years.
 Today, there is a tourism upbeat in the region due to the considerably improved security and rapid development of the infrastructure.

-Role of Trincomalee during the World war II
+Role of Trincomalee during World war II

 One of the most dangerous and critical moments of the Second World War considered being the bombardment by the Japanese on Trincomalee and Colombo.
 It made a great alarm among the allied forces as the Japanese fleet was heading to naval bases in Ceylon.
-Capturing Ceylon Japanese would be able to control the Indian Ocean and the possibility at the same time of a German conquest of Egypt would have closed the ring and the future would have been black.
+Capturing Ceylon Japanese would be able to control the Indian Ocean and the possibility at the same time as a German conquest of Egypt would have closed the ring and the future would have been black.

 Japan enters the war in December 1941 and advanced rapidly in the Far East, Then the island of Sri Lanka was called Ceylon and became one of the most strategic bastions that were important in the Second World War.
 Ceylon was playing a vital role for allied forces after falling of Singapore.
 Sri Lanka was important to ensure the continued allied sea movements in the Indian Ocean.
 Sri Lanka was named as the base of the British Eastern Fleet and thousands of soldiers were summoned to Colombo from Commonwealth countries.
 Tens of thousands of Sri Lankans were also recruited for home defence and military labour.

-Knowing the importance of strategically located island for winning the War, massive Japanese naval armada was heading to the island of Ceylon, in order to secure the grip on the Indian Ocean.
+Knowing the importance of the strategically located island for winning the War, massive Japanese naval armada was heading to the island of Ceylon, in order to secure the grip on the Indian Ocean.
 It was the same Japanese forces that destroyed the Pearl Harbor a few months back.
-Fortunately, the echelon of Allied military command was promptly alarmed and air defences of the island were upgraded and reconnaissance and fighter aircraft from other theatres of conflict were diverted to bolster the island
+Fortunately, the echelon of Allied military command was promptly alarmed and air defences of the island were upgraded and reconnaissance and fighter aircraft from other theatres of conflict were diverted to bolster the island.

 Attractions in Trincomalee